Cortland Regional Imaging & Radiology

 This painless and comfortable procedure involves the administration of

 a radioactive substance to image the body's anatomy and organ function.

-Images obtained from the three state-of-the-art nuclear medicine cameras
+Images obtained from the two state-of-the-art nuclear medicine cameras

 at CRMC assist the physician in diagnosing kidney, heart, and lung function,